 I’ve already submitted my application as an insured person or dependent.
 How do I check my status online?

-If you are an insured person, you may check your status by logging into your account on the EIS portal.
+Are you an insured person?
+Check your status by logging into your account on the EIS portal.

-If you are a dependent, you may check your status by keying in your NRIC and EOT Case ID on this page.
+Are you a dependent?
+Check your status by keying in your NRIC and EOT Case ID on this page.

 Will I be notified when my application is approved?

-Yes.
 You should be notified via email (if you have provided an email address) or by post.
-You can also check the status of your application online as mentioned above
+You can also check the status of your application online as mentioned above, through the EIS portal.

 Thanks, but it’s a lot of information to digest.
 Could you provide a quick and simple breakdown of what I should do right away as I have lost my job?